Principles-of-Software/Principles-of-Software/docs/java.md

 It is also essential to check representation invariants dynamically via assertions.
 These are tests checked at runtime.
 Write these similarly to code - and they are not to be confused with JUnit methods such as `assertEquals`.

-By default, Java runs with assertions disabled.
-Java-ea runs with assertions enabled.
+By default, Java runs with assertions disabled.  `Java -ea` runs with assertions enabled.
 Always enable assertions during development, and disable them in production.
 Do not use assertions when the behavior of a code block is apparent, or when there could be unintended consequences for doing so.

 Assertions can fail from: